A circuit designer built for people who actually think about racing.

 Every waypoint can be dragged in real time after placement.
 The track shape and all statistics update immediately as you drag.
 You can also double-click any waypoint to remove it, or undo up to 30 steps using Z or Ctrl+Z.

 The track renders in two states.
-Before the loop is closed, it shows in a neutral tone to indicate the circuit is incomplete.
-Once you press C to complete the loop, the track switches to the speed zone colour system: red for full-speed sections, orange for fast corners, yellow for medium corners, and green for slow corners.
+Before the design is complete, it shows in a neutral tone.
+Once you press C to complete the loop — or the stage — the track switches to the speed zone colour system: ten bands running from red for flat-out sections through orange and yellow down to green for the slowest corners.

 Shaping the tarmac

 Kerbs can be placed along corners and chicanes from the Tools menu — useful for visualising apex placement and exit lines.
 The pit lane is drawn separately alongside the main track and can be toggled on and off independently.
-Runoff areas extend to either side of the tarmac and can be shaped the same way as the track itself.
+Beyond the automatic runoff that follows the tarmac, the Run-off Painter lets you draw fully custom tarmac or gravel shapes anywhere on the map, the Building Painter adds grandstands and paddock buildings, and a measurement tool reports the exact distance between any two points.

 Turn labels (T1, T2, T3…) appear automatically at every detected apex once the loop is closed.
 If the automatic placement doesn't match what you want — say, you want "Eau Rouge" to label a sequence rather than a single corner — custom turn labels let you manually define where a turn starts and ends and give it any name.